-- 10 oz can diced tomatoes w/ green chiles Rotel tomatoes
+- 10 ounce can diced tomatoes with green chiles Rotel tomatoes

-- 1 can beans Any beans will work; use your favorite.
+- 15 ounce can beans drained and rinsed.
+Any beans will work; use your favorite.
 I used chili and great Northern today.

-- 3 T chili powder adjust to your liking this is what I've found we like
+- 3 Tablespoons chili powder adjust to your liking this is what I've found we like

-- 3 T masa harina instant corn masa mix- this will make it thicker.
+- 3 Tablespoon masa harina instant corn masa mix- this will make it thicker.
 You can leave this out

 - Place sausage, beef and onion in a large stew pot over medium heat and cook until meat is browned and onions tender (about 15 min).

 - Bring the chili to a simmer and reduce heat.
 Simmer for at least an hour.